Pityopsis microcephala

 Pityopsis microcephala is a species of flowering plant in the family Asteraceae.
-This species inhabits both the Atlantic and Gulf coastal plains from southeastern North Carolina to the eastern bank of the Mississippi River in Louisiana.
-It typically inhabits drier open habitats such as pine savannas, sandhills, and dry woodlands, but it can also be found in flatwoods (which are generally wetter and have a longer hydroperiod).
+The species inhabits both the Atlantic and Gulf coastal plains from southeastern North Carolina to the eastern bank of the Mississippi River, in Louisiana.
+It typically inhabits drier open habitats such as pine savannas, sandhills, and dry woodlands; but it can also be found in flatwoods (which are generally wetter and have a longer hydroperiod).